thereseohanlon/java-training-revenue/README.md

 4. In the same class, update all references to the String ```name``` to use an int ```id``` field instead.
 5. Update the ```ScreeningService``` to take the ID for a patient and return the appropriate screening.
 6. In the same class, you can delete the ```checkScreening``` and ```printScreeningResult``` methods.
-7. Finally, update the ```ScreeningDatabase``` patients objects with existing id's from the [maliginant dataset file][malignant_dataset_file], i.e *842302*.
+7. Finally, update the ```ScreeningDatabase``` patient's objects with existing id's from the [maliginant dataset file][malignant_dataset_file], i.e *842302*.
 Also, delete any ```Screening``` objects and just return an empty list for now.
 We'll be updating this later.
 8. Check if everything builds ok then hit the screening endpoint with any id. *We don't have any screenings at this point!*

 Our objects should now be wired with Lombok!
 The amount of what is called *BoilerPlate* code has been significantly reduced and our classes look much cleaner.
-Next we need to populate our ```Screening``` fields with data!
+Next, we need to populate our ```Screening``` fields with data!

 We'll do this now in Task 2...

 *Hints*
 * We just need to do 2 things to setup [Lombok in Intellij][intellij_lombok].
 That is enable annotation processing in settings and add the Lombok plugin for Intellij.
-* You can find the Maven dependency for lombok here https://mvnrepository.com/artifact/org.projectlombok/lombok/1.18.12.
+* You can find the Maven dependency for Lombok here https://mvnrepository.com/artifact/org.projectlombok/lombok/1.18.12.
 Simply copy and paste this into your dependency section in your pom.xml (Project Object Model) file.
 * You can remove empty constructor from any of our Bean classes.
 * The new screening endpoint should look something like this http://localhost:8080/screenings/842302

 #### Task 2
-Now we're ready to implement the poulation of screenings from our local database.
+Now we're ready to implement the population of screenings from our local database.
 Running in the background of our Spring app is an in memory database with 100's of [screenings][list_of_sql_screenings].
 What we're going to do now is implement a few changes so that we can get this data!

 First we need to create our contract for accessing the Screening data from our local database.
 1. Create a new interface ```ScreeningDao``` in the screening package.